CamdenClark/CSCHDiscordBot/README.md

 # ResumeDiscordBot
-A discord bot to facilitate resume reviewing on the Twitch Plays Programming Discord server
+A discord bot to facilitate resume reviewing, role assignment, and interview scheduling on the Twitch Plays Programming Discord server

 # Installation for development